Proposed US rule would ban airlines from charging parents additional fees to sit with their children

 The U.S. Department of Transportation is proposing a new rule that would ban airlines from charging parents more to sit with their young children.

-Under the proposal, released Thursday, U.S. and foreign carriers would be required to seat children 13 or younger next to their parent or accompanying adult for free.
+Under the proposal, released Thursday, U.S. and foreign carriers would be required to seat children ages 13 or younger next to a parent or accompanying adult for free.

 The Biden administration estimates the rule could save a family of four as much as $200 in seat fees for a round trip.

-Note: This story was first published on Aug.
-1, 2024.
-It was updated on Aug.
-2, 2024 to correct the U.S. Department of Transportation rule that airlines challenged in court.
-It was over the disclosure of feeds, not customer refunds.